dyweb/gommon/log/doc/design/2018-11-18-design-continued.md

 - pass context down (i.e. store context in logger)
 - source, file and line number

+For adding context, there are two ways in existing library

+- 'fast' libraries encode context to byte slice right away (result in they can't remove duplicated fields and sort fields added later)
+- create an entry that holds both fields and reference to logger, attach all the logging methods `Debug` to the entry
+  - logger's `Debug` is just `newEntry().Debug`

 ### Zap

 Keep context (attach fields)